I'm reading a lot of black and white analysis about abuse, and I don't agree with it.

 Child rearing is a fertile ground for abusive behaviours.
 We care for small beings who are ignorant of the world and how it operates and whom we try to raise to become adults.
 Our methods of protection and discipline range from encouragement and rewards to emotional blackmail and fear-mongering.
 We undermine our children's powers of consent because we know better the repercussions of their desires.
 Which mother might not consider a threat or worse, to prevent something which we could conceivably justify as 'for their own good'?
 Where is the line?

-So my mother – whose hero back then was Margaret Thatcher, a superb example of a social climber – was raised in middle class England, where lack of social recognition would mean social death for us – for her and for me.
+So my mother - whose hero back then was Margaret Thatcher, a superb example of a social climber - was raised in middle class England, where lack of social recognition would mean social death for us - for her and for me.
 To anyone who has lived in more liberal cultures, this seems baffling.
 And to anyone who has survived a physically dangerous environment it may seem trivial.
-But I assure you, social death was and still is in many places a very real and present danger.
+But I assure you, social death was and still is in many places a very real and present danger, even in the UK.
 Suffering social death means shame and exclusion from everything that matters in your world.
 It can be devastating.
 My mother cared about me and my future.
 So I needed to do well in school.
 I needed to go to university.
 I needed to learn to play the piano.
 To socialize with the right friends.
 I had to be modest.
 I had elocution lessons and went to church, received communion, prayed.
 I had to suppress my natural gregariousness.
 I had to repent on my knees when I lost my virginity.
-I was smacked, which was the norm back in the 80s.
+I was slapped, which was the norm back in the 80s.
 All of these things might contribute to my ability to gain the social recognition that was so important in our world and the mold stifled me.

 At the same time, I believe that my mother liked the power she held over me.
-She was dramatically unhappy and angry when I did something she defined as ‘wrong’.
+She was dramatically unhappy and angry when I did something she defined as 'wrong'.
 She appeared to glean satisfaction from seeing me broken in, from doing her bidding, from controlling me, like her dogs (even though she often said she appreciated her dogs more).
 Dominating me, it seemed made her feel better.
+I lived in fear.
+I discovered later that she exhibited many of the markers of maternal narcissism.

 This system also enables patriarchy, privilege and rape culture but because it is how we were brought up, it is easy to remain in denial unless we ruthlessly question it.
 Abuse, coercion and lack of consent lubricate the social interactions of our day.
 Powerful orators brainwash the public.
 Friends wheedle reluctant favours from other friends.
 Supermarkets use psychological manipulation to pull our triggers into buying things we don't need.
 Abuse rarely occurs in isolation.
 It is ingrained in the very fabric of how we interact with each other.
 And in the skills I'll bet so many of us like me, learn from our environments at a very young age.